osexpert/ccs32clara-chademo/readme.md

 Not sure why I happened, if it was by chance or if the firmware made a bad move.
 This was in the early stage of development, maybe the firmware works better now...or maybe not!
 In any case, I suggest traveling with a ODB2 BT dongle, LeafSpy Pro and a multimeter, at least I do.
 Be warned.

-This firmware support chademo dynamic current control, if supported by the car (at least Leaf 40kwt does).
+This firmware support chademo dynamic current control, if supported by the car (at least Leaf 40kwh does).
 This allows charging on chargers that deliver a lot less current than they say they have available.
 Without this, the car will fail to charge and produce an error (current deviation too large).
 This behaviour seems to become more common among ccs chargers.

+Logging works the same way as the original firmware.
+I use Serial USB Terminal on Android.
+115200 baud.

+Firmware update logic is inside the bootloader, so this is not affected by the firmware:
+With adapter off, plug in usb stick with the firmware.
+Hold power button down and don't let do.
+The usb stick led flashes a few times and turns off.
+Firmware update is done and you can let go of the power button.
+Finally, adapter turns on and adapter led is flashing.
+Press the stop button to turn adapter off.

+Charging via usb is not part of the software, its only hardware.
+While charging, you will see the led flashing.
+Periodically, you will see led flashes rapidly, and this is bootloader starting.
+Meaning, charging automatically triggers power on, so adapter will auto power off and then auto power on again by charger, and this goes on forever.

 ## Original firmware
 Original firmware seems to be based on open-plc-utils.
 I think it uses a rtos of some kind, with a preemtive scheduler.
 For some reason it seem to emulate a chademo 0.9 charger and not chademo 1.0.
 Chademo 1.0 is better defined and works better IMO, so not emulating nor supporting it in this firmware.
 Original firmware generally works well.
 It it missing several of the ccs shutdown mechanism (I struggle with both Tesla and Kempower).
-Also it struggle with Slac some times, specially at Tesla stations, where I may have to unplug and plug the cable (fiddle) to get things started.
+Also it struggle with SLAC some times, specially at Tesla stations, where I may have to unplug and plug the cable (fiddle) to get things started.
 These things are improved in this firmware and this was what kicked off this project.
 But this firmware may have other problems that the original firmware does not have!